Windows (CIFS) Shares

 - at this time, shadow copy support only works for ZFS pools or datasets.
 This means that the CIFS share must be configured on a volume or dataset, not on a directory.
 Directory support will be added in a future version of FreeNAS®.

-- at this time, there must be a one-to-one mapping between the periodic snapshot task and the CIFS share.
-In practical terms, this means that you can either share a ZFS volume to be shared by all users, or you can create a dataset plus an associated CIFS share for each user.
-Since directories can not be shadow copied at this time, if you configure "Enable home directories" on the CIFS service, any data stored in the user's home directory will not be shadow copied.
+- since directories can not be shadow copied at this time, if you configure "Enable home directories" on the CIFS service, any data stored in the user's home directory will not be shadow copied.

-- shadow copies will not work with a manual snapshot, you must create a periodic snapshot task for the pool or dataset being shared by CIFS.
+- shadow copies will not work with a manual snapshot, you must create a periodic snapshot task for the pool or dataset being shared by CIFS or a recursive task for a parent dataset.
 At this time, if multiple snapshot tasks are created for the same pool/dataset being shared by CIFS, shadow copies will only work on the last executed task at the time the CIFS service started.
 A future version of FreeNAS® will address this limitation.

 - the periodic snapshot task should be created and at least one snapshot should exist before creating the CIFS share.
 If you created the CIFS share first, restart the CIFS service in Services → Control Services.

-- Windows ACLs and appropriate permissions must be configured on the volume/dataset being shared by CIFS.
+- appropriate permissions must be configured on the volume/dataset being shared by CIFS.

 - users can not delete shadow copies from their Windows systems due to the way that Samba works.
 Instead, the administrator can remove snapshots from the FreeNAS® administrative GUI.
 The only way to disable shadow copies completely is to remove the periodic snapshot task and delete all snapshots associated with the CIFS share.